 Aside from that, lower elevation areas experience warmer temperatures than higher elevations like hills and mountains.

 All of this is to say that the end of snake season comes in fits and starts.
 There’s no single date on which it occurs.
-It varies depending on habitat and the qualities of the season each year.
+It varies depending on the habitat and type of weather in that season each year.

 What Time of Day Are Snakes Most Active in Texas?

 Another factor you have to consider is the time of day you’re out.
-Snakes brumate for months at a time, but they’re also aware of the temperature changes over the course of a day.
+Snakes are aware of the temperature changes over the course of a day.

-Different snakes adapt to conditions differently, however.
+Different snakes adapt to conditions differently.
 Some snakes like a lot of heat, but can’t handle night-time cold.
 Other snakes don’t like the heat, but don’t mind the cold.
 This gives rise to snake species with three different forms of behavior:

 - Nocturnal snakes.
 Nocturnal animals are active during the night.
 They avoid the heat of the daytime, and are usually adapted to hunt at night (e.g. with heat sensors).